Outdoor Voices and Glossier are cleaning up by making fashion inclusive

 Amazon is helping to remove false wake words from Alexa’s vocabulary

-The founders of Glossier and Outdoor Voices, Emily Weiss and Tyler Haney, spoke at TechCrunch Disrupt in New York today about how they’re taking a bite out of the massive beauty and apparel industries.
+The founders of Glossier and Outdoor Voices, Emily Weiss and Tyler Haney, respectively, spoke at TechCrunch Disrupt in New York today about how they’re taking a bite out of the massive beauty and apparel industries.
 Key to both startups’ success?
 A digital-first, and friendly, approach to everything from sales to product development.

 On Glossier’s part, appealing to millennials meant launching the brand on an Instagram account in 2014, not with a formal website or e-commerce app.
-As the company grows its brand and product assortment, that also means taking in thousands of customer and follower recommendations before developing new cosmetics or skincare items.
+As the company grows its brand and product assortment, that also means taking in thousands of customer and follower recommendations before developing new cosmetics or skin care items.

-When it comes to marketing, Weiss said the Glossier has overturned some fashion standards.
+When it comes to marketing, Weiss said that Glossier has overturned some fashion standards.
 “Even though I come from a fashion editorial background, at Glossier I’m just a girl sharing her opinions about this product or that one.
 We hire people who are just sharing what they know and like.
 There is nobody in a showroom telling you what you have to use or do for your skin,” the CEO said.

 She also pointed out that Glossier’s social accounts feature customers who talk or write about their full beauty routine, including products that aren’t made by Glossier.
 “Traditional beauty companies had been reluctant to acknowledge that customers shop across different brands.